FmTod/server-optimization-and-architecture-enhancement/README.md

 3. Design and implement a scalable and cost-effective infrastructure to support application services.
 4. Propose an infrastructure that enables independent scaling of application and database servers.
 5. Note that Kubernetes implementation is pending and will be the responsibility of the DevOps team.
-6. Cluster containers should include app pods (Laravel) as well as pods for Meilisearch, Soketi, and Redis.
-7. Pods should scale horizontally based on usage.
+8. All pods should scale horizontally based on usage.
-8. Optimize configurations of pods to fit the application needs and usage
+9. Optimize configurations of pods to fit the application needs and usage
+7. Cluster containers should include app pods (Laravel) as well as pods for Meilisearch, Soketi, and Redis.
+    1. Soketi
+        1. Sockets are used in the app to update content on the user side without the need of refreshing the page.
+The amount of events depends on that user's usage of the app, it could reach 1000 events per minute per user

 ### Error Prevention and Smooth Transition Planning:
 1. Develop strategies to prevent and mitigate errors, failures, and downtime.